 Some suggestion has been made that Yeavering Bell was a 'sacred mountain' for the Iron Age inhabitants of the area; a site of religious importance.
 The site was probably occupied into the Roman period.

-Ascending the Bell does require some effort; the path follows a slope which can be steep, though not terribly difficult for anyone of reasonable fitness.
-Your reward for the effort ascending is a superb view over the surrounding area.
+Ascending the Bell does require some effort; the path follows a slope that can be steep, though not terribly difficult for anyone of reasonable fitness.
+Your reward for the effort ascending is a superb view of the surrounding area.

 About Yeavering Bell Hillfort